 Salary, benefits, vacation or sick time should never be discussed on a first interview.
 Jobco will work with you and the client on these items after the interview.

 Do not follow-up with the interviewer.
-All of your follow-up should be with Jobco.
+All of your follow-ups should be with Jobco Staffing.
 Remember, this is not like a regular interview.
 One of the main reasons companies use Jobco is to spend less time on the hiring process.
 If you want to send a thank you, ask your Jobco Rep if that would be appropriate.
 If so, they can mail it and/or get you the address.

 Learn from it.
 Every chance you can, use interviews as practice for the “job of your dreams”.
 Go over in your head, what went well, and what you should have done differently, and write it down.
 Use it as a guide for your next interview.